Sexual Wellness

 4. Advance to the level of holding for 5–10 seconds and practicing while standing or walking.

-A review of 2025 confirms that pelvic floor therapy benefits a number of men with lifelong PE.
-With practice every day, results are determined 4-6 weeks later..
+A review of 2025 confirms that pelvic floor therapy benefits many men with lifelong PE.
+With daily practice, you will see results in 4-6 weeks.

 Medications for Premature Ejaculation Treatment